sh3lan93/analytics-annotation/README.md

 // Configure the analytics plugin analytics {
     enabled = true
-    debugMode = false //true if you are interested in see the debug messages while doing manipulation trackActivities = true
+    debugMode = false // true if you want to see debug messages during bytecode transformation }
-    trackFragments = true
-}

 dependencies {